 }

-The model correctly chose pubmed_search for a medical query.
+Here, we can see the model chose pubmed_search for a medical query.
+Exactly right.

 # Step 2: Execute each tool call and append ToolMessages